alebaffa/blog-hugo/content/post/living-in-tokyo-part-1.md

 _END_
 ```

-Well, of course in every place in the world you will find also kind people in every situations, and total hassles in every situations.
+Well, of course in every place in the world you will find also kind people in every situations, and total assholes in every situations.
 Anyway, it was shocking to me when I started to saw this dichotomy, but it's also something that gave me a new perspective.
 I realized that I've always expected certain behaviours from other people and I was judging them if my expectations were not matched.

 I learned not to judge anymore people who I think are rude because they do not match my personal standards of _kindness_.
 They just don't even think about it.
 It's a profund cultural difference and that's how you have to take it.